top of page

 5. What happens after purchase?

-Anywhere there’s confusion, delay, or inconsistency is likely where revenue is leaking.
-And that’s where founders should focus next.
+Anywhere there’s confusion, delay, or inconsistency is likely where revenue is leaking and that’s where founders should focus next.

 Every business model is different, which means every sales funnel should be tailored to your customer journey, pricing structure, and growth goals.
-The examples above are simply frameworks to help founders start identifying where opportunities, and bottlenecks, may exist within their businesses.
+The examples above are simply frameworks to help you start identifying where opportunities, and bottlenecks, may exist within their businesses.

 bottom of page